jc-datarchitect/architect_bullshit_generator/README.md

 ---

-ABG generates architectural statements across three escalating levels of discourse:
+## Technical Approach

+The project is built using **Python** and deployed via **Streamlit Cloud**.
+It leverages procedural text generation logic to construct syntactically coherent—but semantically empty—architectural statements based on three escalating levels of discourse:

 - 🔵 Architecture Student
 - 🟡 Pretentious Architecture Professor